 While you cook your pasta or rice, you can also fry or cooking your meat.
 If you’re a cooking novice, take it slow and don’t try to do too many things at once.
 Focus on the task at hand.
 Your food will turn out better and you’ll be less stressed.

 Simply mix the meat and pasta or rice with the desired sauce in a pan or oven-suitable container.
 For some extra flavour, add any cheese on breadcrumbs on top for melting or crisping, and pop in the oven.
-Follow the cooking instructions but as a guide, most dishes require to be cooked between 250 and 400 degrees Fahrenheit for 20 or 30 minutes.
+Follow the cooking instructions but as a guide, most dishes require fire between 250 and 400 degrees Fahrenheit for 20 or 30 minutes.

 Some Additional Ideas

-With COVID-19 you can’t always make fancy meals with all the ingredients you require.
+To cook during COVID-19 make buying groceries more difficult.
+In other words, you can’t always make fancy meals with all the ingredients you require.
 Sometimes you just need to use what you have and make do.
 While some might just throw up their hands, you just need to be a little more creative with your recipes.

 If you stick to the staple food groups and find some great ideas online, there is no limit to what you can do.
 You might just have to substitute something that is hard to find with something you already have.